chanzuckerberg/napari-hub-cli/README.md

 This utility will also check whether, when a `.napari/DESCRIPTION.md` is present, it is different to the boilerplate provided in napari's cookiecutter plugin template.

+For more information on how you can add metadata to your package, and how we use it on the napari hub, check out [this detailed guide](https://github.com/chanzuckerberg/napari-hub/blob/main/docs/customizing-plugin-listing.md).

 <a name="sources"></a>
 ### Metadata Sources